UBC-MDS/programming-in-python-for-data-science/slides/module3/module3_01.md

 <img src="module3/tidy-crit3.png" width="550" />

-From the dataframe we can see that each cereal and each variable value has it’s own cell, confirming that criterion \#3 is met\!
+The variable value for each cereal has it’s own cell, confirming that criterion \#3 is met\!

 Notes: Script here